 Using the B gates for the first time.

-The ex-Firefly 737-400s parking over there were waiting for its next charter flight.
+The ex-Firefly 737-400 aircraft parking there are waiting for their next duty.

 My aircraft had arrived, it was a slight relief to see those winglets!